mdtarhini/MacOsReact/README.md

 ## Local testing

 The project is divided into two parts, the server that handle basic backend, mongoDB access and routing; and the client where the react frontend is implemented.
 To run the application locally, clone this repository and run `npm install` both in the main directory and in the client directory.
-Once the package installation is done, run `npm run dev` which will use [concurrently](https://www.npmjs.com/package/concurrently) which will run and watch for modifications in the client and the server simultaneously.
+Once the package installation is done, run `npm run dev` which will use [concurrently](https://www.npmjs.com/package/concurrently) and run/watch for modifications in the client and the server simultaneously.

 ### Environment variables